 Option 1: Indulge in an evening surrounded by a dramatic landscape that’s rich in geothermal mineral water.
 The hotel has its own smaller private lagoon, surrounded by lava landscapes and a mere 10-minute walk away from the Blue Lagoon thermal springs.
 Entry to the Blue Lagoon (value $50pp)is included.
 Airport is a 20 minute drive in the morning.

-Option 2: Spend the evening in Reykjavik in a hotel occupying a historic 1930s building in downtown, overlooking harbor views.
-Drive to airport is 45 minutes in the morning.
+Option 2: Spend the evening in Reykjavik at Hotel 101 occupying a historic 1930s building in downtown, overlooking harbor views.
+The drive to the airport is 45 minutes.

-Option 3: Located 5 minutes from the airport and only 20 minutes from the Blue Lagoon is a newly renovated four-star boutique hotel on two floors located above a small marina in Keflavík.
+Option 3: Located 5 minutes from the airport and only 20 minutes from the Blue Lagoon is a newly renovated, four-star boutique hotel on two floors located above a small marina in Keflavík, Hotel Berg.

 Day 7: Return flight home